KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

 - Compatible with mySQL and PostgreSQL
 - High Availability - Multi-AZ
 - 6 copies of data across >= 3 AZs
-- **Anti-patterns**- _Where you wouldnt use a technology._ If no need for joins or complex transactions then use noSQL.
+- **Anti-patterns**- _Where you wouldnt use a technology..._ If no need for joins or complex transactions then use noSQL.

 #### DynamoDB

 - Scalable
 - Push button scalability, autoscaling built in
 - High Availability - Multi-AZ
-- **Anti-patterns** - Data the requires joins or complex transactions, use a relational DB.
+- **Anti-patterns** - Data that requires joins or complex transactions, use a relational DB.
 If you have large binary files (video, audio, images) consider using S3.

 #### Redshift